ArjunJadeja/Something/GUIDELINES.md

 - Real-world Kotlin mistakes you've encountered
 - Solutions and best practices for avoiding these mistakes
 - Clear explanations of why the mistake occurs and how the solution fixes it
-- Any Kotlin-related learning that could benefit others
+- Valuable Kotlin learnings that could benefit others
+- Practical applications and examples of these learnings

 ## Code Style